-- Course fees, DM3,500 to assist with travel and living expenses, health insurance - 8 weeks (3 January 21 February 1997)
+- Course fees.
+DM3.500 to assist with travel and living expenses, health insurance - 8 weeks (3 January-21 February)

 Undergraduate and postgraduate students from all fields with at least two years university-level German may apply for this scholarship.
-Applicants must be Australian or New Zealand citizens, aged from 19 to 32 and proposing to undertake German studies course (in German) at the Albert-Ludwigs University of Freiburg.
+Applicants must be Australian or New Zealand citizens, aged from 19 to 32 and proposing to undertake a German Studies course (in German) at the Albert-Ludwigs University of Freiburg.
 The course provides language instruction and concentrates on historical and cultural aspects of contemporary Germany for students with a background in German Studies.
 Applications usually close in early August.

-East West Center Graduate Degree Fellowship (L, I, R, C)
+East West Center Graduate Degree Fellowship (I,L,R,C)

-- Accommodation, monthly stipend of US\$600, tuition fees, health insurance plus allowances - 12 months with a possible 1 year extension eligible to apply.
+- Accommodation, monthly stipend of US\$600, tuition fees, health insurance plus allowances - 12 months with a possible 1 year extension

+The Fellowships are available for postgraduate study at the University of Hawaii, preferably at Masters level.
+Citizens of countries in Asia, the Pacific and the United States are eligible to apply.
 Potential applicants must request an application package direct from the East West Centre, Awards Services Officer, Burns Hall 2066, 1601 East-West Road, Honolulu Hawaii 96848-1601, USA.
-Tel 1 808 944 7735, Fax 1 808 944 7730.
-Information sheets only are available from the Scholarships Unit.
-Applications close in early October.
+Tel +1 808 944 7735, Fax +1 808 944 7730.
+Applications close early October.